-Breaking into Business
+Breaking Into Business

 Contact us about specific accommodations you may need to facilitate your participation in this workshop.
-We will make every effort to honor requests made by January 20, 2016.
+We will make every effort to honor requests made by October 7, 2016.

-Michele Bailey, 504/ADA Coordinator, Vermont Arts Council email@example.com 802-828-3294.
+Questions regarding accessibility should be addressed to Michele Bailey, 504/ADA Coordinator, Vermont Arts Council.
+Contact her by sending an email to email@example.com or by calling 802.828.3294.
 Voice and relay calls welcome.